 Note.
+Please see Table 11 for the options of each Problem.

-For problem 11, Thaler (1999) did not summarize the study design comprehensively, and we also found the method of the original article difficult to understand.
-Therefore, we only replicated part of Study 2 in Heath and Soll (1996).
-For Problem 12, it is possible that Thaler (1999) wrongly reported the second condition, as our understanding is that the ticket price should be $40, whereas Thaler (1999) wrote $45.
+a For problem 11, Thaler (1999) did not summarize the study design comprehensively, and we also found the method of the original article difficult to understand.
+Therefore, we only replicated part of Study 2 in Heath and Soll (1996). b For Problem 12, it is possible that Thaler (1999) wrongly reported the second condition, as our understanding is that the ticket price should be $40, whereas Thaler (1999) wrote $45.
 For our replication, we followed our understanding of the original version.

 Participants first read a consent form and indicated their willingness to participate, and then answered several verification questions.
-They then answered 17 replication problems and 4 extension problems.
-For Problems 1, 2, 3, 6, 7, 8, 9, 11, 12, 21, the participants were evenly randomized into different conditions.
-The replication problems mostly followed the designs of the original experiments.
-At the end of the survey, participants filled in a number of funneling questions and provided their demographic information before being directed to the debriefing.
+They are then randomly assigned to answer Problems in 9 of the 18 Qualtric blocks.
+At the end of the survey, participants answered funneling questions and provided their demographic information before being directed to the debriefing.

 Manipulations

-We provided full details of the manipulations between the conditions and the experimental designs in the supplementary materials section “Materials and scales used in the replication + extension experiment”.
-Problems 1, 2, 3, 6, 7, 8, 9, 11, 12, and 21, involved manipulations, and participants were randomly assigned to conditions separately in each of those.
+We provided full details of the manipulations between the conditions and the experimental designs in the supplementary materials section “Materials and scales used in the replication + extension problems”.
+Problems 1, 2, 3, 6, 7, 8, 9, 11, 12, and 21, involved between-subjects manipulations, and participants were randomly assigned to conditions separately in each of those.
 The order of the problems was also randomized.
-Please see Tables 4 and 5 for a summary of all problems and manipulations.
+Please see Table 5 for a summary of all problems and manipulations.

 Measures

-Replication:
+Replications: 17 problems testing mental accounting paradigms

 We summarized the measures and data analysis strategery for all replication problems in Table 6.